 - Ensuring that the 2.1 billion gallons of motor vehicle gasoline, diesel, and biofuels sold in Oregon each year meet national standards and specifications for quality.

-- This is achieved through inspections, field tests/screenings, complaint investigations, document review and lab tests
+- This is achieved through inspections, field tests and screenings, complaint investigations, document review, and lab tests.

-Oregon Weights and Measures routinely perform basic quality control inspections of all motor fuels offered for sale.
+ODA routinely performs basic quality control inspections of all motor fuels offered for sale.
 Before the fuel dispensers are tested at a gas station the fuel is inspected to make sure that it is suitable for sale.